 Email the package to

 How long do I have to wait before I hear back from FBFA?

-Our artwork review panel meets on a monthly basis.
-Successful artists can expect a response within 1 to 5 weeks.
+Our artwork review panel meets on a quarterly basis.
+You can expect a response within 4 -6 weeks.

 What content do you want to see?